google/eddystone/protocol-specification.md

 ## [Eddystone-UID](eddystone-uid)

-The Eddystone-UID frame broadcasts an opaque, unique 16-byte Beacon ID composed of a 10-byte namespace ID and a 6-byte instance ID.
+The Eddystone-UID frame broadcasts an opaque, unique 16-byte Beacon ID composed of a 10-byte namespace and a 6-byte instance.
 The Beacon ID may be useful in mapping a device to a record in external storage.
-The namespace ID may be used to group a particular set of beacons, while the instance ID identifies individual devices in the group.
-The division of namespace and instance IDs may also be used to optimize BLE scanning strategies, e.g. by filtering only on the namespace.
+The namespace portion of the ID may be used to group a particular set of beacons, while the instance ID identifies individual devices in the group.
+The division of the ID into namespace and instance components may also be used to optimize BLE scanning strategies, e.g. by filtering only on the namespace.

 ## [Eddystone-URL](eddystone-url)